 How to apply

-Internships at GHRC/USA are unpaid positions; however, a small daily travel stipend is provided.
-College credit for an internship can be arranged.
-Please send a resume (with two references), a cover letter (with the dates you are available), and brief writing samples in English and Spanish by email to GHRC at firstname.lastname@example.org.
-Please include your name and “Spring Internship” in the subject line.
+Internships at GHRC/USA are unpaid positions, but college credit for an internship can usually be arranged.
+Please send a resume and a cover letter (with the dates you are available) by email to GHRC at firstname.lastname@example.org.
+Please include your name and “Fall Internship” in the subject line.